fraser-lab/fraser-lab.github.io/methods/index.md

 - 5: Megan	Moore, Julian	Harris, Cody Thomas	Krivacic, Lakshmi	Miller-Vedam

 _Mon Nov 13_
-- 1-2PM Presentations on Methods Week
+- 1-2PM **Presentations on Methods Week**: Two students from each Method Team will present for 10 minutes and summarize what occured in Week 2.
+Take pictures and try to give the students a feel for not only the theory of what you learned but also the practical aspects!
   - EM: Erik	Navarro and Paige	Solomon
   - X-ray: Christopher John Pascal	Mathy and Yessica	Gomez
   - NMR: Adam	Catching and Neha	Prasad